 I couldn’t drive off.
 The cashier had taken my debit card.
 I was stuck.

 It took what felt like a month, but she handed me the food and I drove up a block to the nearest air pump.
 I put in the six quarters required to make the pump go.
 The tire that the red light said was low refused to take any more air.

 I left the pump and drove to the nearest tire shop.

-I message the meeting that I would not just be late but probably wouldn’t even make it at all.
+I messaged the meeting that I would not just be late but probably wouldn’t even make it at all.
 I settled in to wait as the attendant patched the leaking tire.
 I looked around to find hope, even a little hope, to help me get through.

 He went on to explain that there were no tires in stock.
 He would have to order the one for my car.
 I would have to drive home – down that same road that had already tried to take me out several times and landed a bolt in my tire to boot – and I would have to drive down that road on a spare tire that turned out to be a donut.

 Side note rant: What genius thought up the donut?
 It doesn’t even look like a real tire.
 It looks like something you stole from your child’s toys and stuck on your car for fun (or torture).
 The donut LOOKS dangerous.